DHCross/book-md-tools/CnC Docs/02 CZ Ruins Mouths of Madness Reforged.md

 **Orcs x 4:** _(These lawful evil humanoids' vital stats are HD 1d8, HP 5, AC 14, MV 30 ft.
 Their saves are physical.
 Their special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
 They have piecemeal armor, shield, short bow, arrows x 6, war hammer, and 1d8 ep.
 XP: 5+1)_

-**Orc lieutenant:** _(This lawful evil humanoid's vital stats are HD 2d8, HP 12, AC 14, MV 30 ft.
-Its saves are physical.
-It does +1 damage due to strength.
-Its special abilities are darkvision 60 ft. and light sensitivity [-1 to attacks in bright light].
-It has piecemeal armor, shield, war hammer, whip. dagger, key to #36, and 30 gp.
-XP: 34)_
+**Orc lieutenant:** _(This HD 2(d8) orc lieutenant’s vital statistics are HP 12.
+AC 14.
+MV 30 ft. disposition evil/law.
+It wears piecemeal armor and a medium wooden shield.
+It carries a war hammer, a whip, a dagger, a key to room #36, and 30 gold in coin.
+Its special abilities include darkvision 60 ft., light sensitivity (imposing a –1 penalty to attack rolls in bright light), and it gains a +1 bonus to damage rolls due to strength.
+XP 34.)_

 ### >>[begin boxed text]<<